Azuremis/experimental-books/progress.md

 - ✅ Set up GitHub Pages with Jekyll in docs/ folder
 - ✅ Configured site with proper baseurl and social links
 - ✅ Established consistent URL structure and navigation
+- ✅ Upgraded to Just the Docs theme for improved documentation experience
+- ✅ Configured dark mode and enhanced navigation features
+- ✅ Added search functionality

 ### Book Development
 - ✅ Created initial draft of "The Eternal OM"